 The SIUE Sexual Assault Awareness and Prevention Task Force is committed to the belief that all people have the right to live free of violence and the fear of violence.
 This task force provides education about sexual assault, social justice and other related issues in order to raise awareness and promote a nonviolent campus community.
 The task force also supports the rights of survivors of sexual violence through coordination and promotion of effective administrative, legal, and medical responses.The task force is comprised of individuals from various University departments as well as student groups.
 There is also frequent collaboration with community agencies in order to develop, communicate and implement strategies for sexual violence prevention and the eradication of sexual violence.

 Currently, the SIUE Sexual Assault Awareness and Prevention Task Force holds an annual Sexual Assault Awareness Week in April, which has been designated Sexual Assault Awareness Month (SAAM) in the United States.
+Other events are planned periodically throughout the academic year.

 Above Left: Counseling Services information table in the Goshen Lounge of the MUC for Sexual Assault Awareness Week.
 Above Right: T-shirt created by an SIUE student and displayed as part of the Sexual Assault Awareness Week, Clothesline Project.
 For more information visit theclotheslineproject.org.